Coronavirus latest: Fresh cluster prompts partial Beijing lockdown | DW | 13.06.2020

 All times in GMT/UTC

-04:33 Eleven residential estates in south Beijing have been locked down due to a fresh cluster of coronavirus cases linked to a nearby meat market, the AFP news agency cited local officials as saying.
+04:33 Eleven residential estates in south Beijing have been locked down due to a fresh cluster of coronavirus cases linked to a nearby meat market, local officials said on Saturday.

-Seven cases have so far been linked to Xinfadi meat market, six of them confirmed on Saturday, officials said.
-City authorities on Friday closed two markets visited by one of the known cases.
+Forty-five out of 517 samples so far collected from merchants and employees at the Xinfadi meat market have tested positive for the virus, according to the People's Daily.

+Xinfadi, which has 4,000 tenants, was ordered shut to be disinfected after the virus was found in the environment, the official Xinhua News Agency said.

 The chairman of the wholesale market told state-run Beijing News that the virus was detected on chopping boards used to handle imported salmon.

-They are the first locally transmitted cases in the Chinese capital in more than 50 days.
+The fresh cases are the first locally transmitted infections in the Chinese capital in more than 50 days.

 The novel coronavirus first emerged in the Chinese city of Wuhan in December and is believed to have jumped from an animal to humans at a market that sold wildlife.